 - Does your daily routine include time for prayer?

-- Is there a drawer or closet that needs to be put in order?
+- Is there a drawer or closet that needs order?

 - Do you make your bed each day?

-- What does the inside of your car look like?
+- Is the inside of your car cluttered or dirty?

-- How many files to you have on your desktop?
+- How many files do you have on your desktop?

 For me, I am clearing out over 20,000 emails in my inbox.

-We are not all called to live by St. Benedict’s rule but having order in our lives will lead us to holiness.
-For some people, it seems that as they order their interior lives, the environment they live in slowly becomes more organized as well.
+It may seem strange, but having order in our lives will lead us to holiness.
+For some people, as they order their interior lives, the environment they live in slowly becomes more organized as well.
 Likewise, trying to order our exterior lives first will make it much easier to adjust whatever interior mess we may have.
-May we all take a page out of St. Benedict’s rule and find the perfect way to order our lives toward the Lord.
+I pray we all find the perfect way to order our lives toward the Lord.